NishnathPolav/FocusGuard/readme.txt

 Acknowledgments

 This project was developed during the OneHack Hackathon and recognized as the Best Beginner Project.
-Special thanks to the organizers and mentors who made this possible!
+Special thanks to the organizers who made this possible!

 Stay focused and eliminate distractions with FaceGuard! 💻✨